-The key shareholders of the Bank are Validus d.d. and Balkan Financial Sector Equity Fund which together owned 54.62 % (2011: 54.62 %) of the Bank's shares at year end.
-The remaining 45.38% (2011: 45.38%) of the shares are publicly traded.
+The key shareholders of the Bank are Validus d.d. and ATJ Invest s.r.o. which together owned 81,53 % of the Bank's shares at year end.
+The remaining 18,47% of the shares are publicly traded.
 The Bank considers that it has an immediate related party relationship with its key shareholders; the Supervisory and Management Board members and other executive management (together "key management personnel"); close family members of key management personnel; and entities controlled, jointly controlled or significantly influenced by key management personnel and their close family members, in accordance with the definitions contained in International Accounting Standard 24 "Related Party Disclosures" ("IAS 24").